This section provides a brief summary of the Washington State Whistleblower Program, and its applicability at Washington State University.

 To encourage the reporting of improper governmental actions, employees are protected from retaliation by the provisions of state law.
 (RCW 42.40) See "Retaliatory Actions" below.

-Employees may not use, or attempt to use, their official authority or influence to interfere with the right of an individual to disclose information to the State Auditor or other public official.
-"Use of official authority or influence" is defined as recommending, processing, or approving any personnel action such as an appointment, promotion, transfer reassignment, re-employment, performance evaluation, or other adverse action.
+Employees may not directly or indirectly use, or attempt to use, their official authority or influence for the purpose of intimidating, threatening, coercing, commanding, influencing, or attempting these influences for the purpose of interfering with the right of an individual to disclose information to the State Auditor or other public official.

 SUBMITTING A WHISTLEBLOWER ASSERTION REPORT